wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 \newpage

-#PRAC 9: PLANT ALLOMETRY
+# Prac 9: Plant Allometry

 Most aspects of plant function are size-dependent.
 In other words, the function of plant traits varies in an exponential fashion with plant (or organ) size.
 These size-dependent (or allometric) relationships are central to understanding the nature of plant adaptations and constraints.
 In today’s lab, we will examine some important allometric relationships across plant vegetative and reproductive traits.

 In order to examine allometric relationships, data must be collected from plants across a range of sizes.
 Each group will be responsible for